 So, when it comes to the lotions you should use, Libby narrows it down to a few key “hero” ingredients: salicylic acid, urea, and/or ammonium lactate.
 “Use these daily to help soften and lift away dead skin cells in these areas,” she says.

-Do a Peel
+Try a Peel

 Try Soaking and Grinding

 “To do this on your own, first soak the callus in warm water for about 5-10 minutes so that skin is soft,” she says.
-“Then you can file the callus with a pumice stone, using circular or sideway motions.
+“Then you can file the callus with a pumice stone, using circular or sideways motions.
 Be sure to moisturize afterward, to help hydrate the skin for a smoother appearance and feel.”

-Or Do a Stand-alone Soak
+Or a Standalone Soak

-For a more momentary relief from rough skin and dry conditions, you can do a nightly hand soak, which can calm and soften skin.
+For a more momentary relief from rough skin and dry conditions, you can do a nightly hand soak, which may calm and soften skin.
 Libby suggests combining it with a foot soak using the same recipe—one as simple as using diluted vinegar.
 “Do this by mixing ½ parts warm water and ½ parts white vinegar in a bowl, and soak daily or several times a week for 5–10 minutes,” she says.
 “Then pat dry, and apply your medicated lotion or cream.”

-Always Hydrate Before Bed
+Hydrate Before Bed

 Libby recommends applying a hand lotion before bed, too, for maximum efficacy.
 And while she advises doing so for the same reasoning, she adds one more argument in favor of this overnight wear: “While using hand creams at night does sync with your natural skin’s regenerative cycle, I also recommend using it at this time as you are giving more time for the medicated actives to penetrate your skin.
 You are not using your hands or hand-washing throughout the night, as you might be during the day.”
 Thus, you’ve got a longer runway to help enjoy those hand-lotion benefits, as opposed to during the day when your hands are hyperactive.